iak-id/iak-api-reference-docs/docs/request.md

 # Request

 To make request into IAK API, it is the same way as make request to other **RESTful API**.
-But there are several things that must be noticed.

 ## Base URL